Blowing a gale? Freezing southerly? Pelting with rain? Try these activities:

 The Island Bay Marine Education Centre houses an amazing collection of sea-creatures.
 There’s a huge “touch-tank” full of starfish, crabs and more which children can touch and pick up plus loads of tanks full of all sorts of fascinating things.
 The centre is open every Sunday 10am – 3pm ($2 entry).
 For school or group bookings email firstname.lastname@example.org.
 Click here for directions: Octopus.

 Visit one of Wellington’s model train shops.
-They have tones to look at, including running model trains:
+They have tonnes to look at, including running model trains:

 Mack’s Track at the Plimmerton Railway Station (catch the train there if you can) Mack’s Plimmerton